 ***Disclosure: This post contains an affiliate link which means if you click through and make a purchase I may make a very small commission at no extra cost to you.
 Please see my disclosure policy for full details

 So, first of all, a few thoughts about tools to get you started.

 Firstly, embroidery comes in two categories…hand or machine.

 I dabbled in hand embroidery many years back and basically, you need embroidery thread/floss, various needles (preferably with a long eye for easier threading) and a hoop to stretch your fabric into a nice stable base to stitch on and to avoid puckered stitches.

 Machine embroidery (I’ve only ever done some borders on hemlines) requires a more substantial kit.
 Most sewing machines have a few built-in embroidery stitches, but you would have to invest in a computerised embroidery machine for more elaborate designs.
 This article on ‘We All Sew’ lists what you need to get started.

-Also, check in on Emily Hallman’s website for some great blog posts about her fabulous embroidery projects from last year.
-This particular jacket is fabulous!
+Also, check out Emily Hallman’s website for some great blog posts about her fabulous embroidery projects from last year.

 Next up is beading, this requires fewer tools.
 Just a selection of beads of your choice and the right sized needles for the bead openings (tiny beads require very thin beading needles).
 You may also need marking pencils for marking out the placement of the beads in your design.